bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 We have always been a competition-driven club since our inception, more specifically, competition-results-driven.
 In fact, we are the only High School robotics club in Singapore that specialises across three major robotics competitions: RoboCup, Vex, and Lego.
 We have always rationalised competitions to be the “only important thing for us” and that “we don’t have time for other stuff”.

-{% include figure image_path="/assets/images/dummy_16-9.jpg" alt="Trophies" caption="Casual flex" %}
+{% include figure image_path="/assets/images/trophy-trolley.jpg" alt="Trophies" caption="Trophy trolley, casual flexy" %}

 But really, [as I have alluded to in the past](https://bozo.infocommsociety.com/blog/february-worries/#conclusion), is there any meaning behind being so hyper-focused on winning competitions?

-Perhaps it is just the pure, unsatiable desire to **win**?
-Commendable spirit, but that can’t only be it.
-If competitions get cancelled, that would mean that the very institutions in which we judge our success upon would come crashing down.
-Our drive to accomplish anything can only be characterised as fragile and easily dismantled.
+<p style="margin-bottom:0;">Perhaps it is just the pure, unsatiable desire to <strong>win</strong>?
+A commendable spirit, but that can’t only be it.
+If competitions get cancelled, the very institutions in which we judge our success upon would come crashing down.
+Our drive to accomplish anything can only be characterised as fragile and easily dismantled.</p>

-Maybe it is to gain useful **“engineering skills”** for the future?
+<p style="margin-bottom:0;">Maybe it is to gain useful <strong>“engineering skills”</strong> for the future?
 Ambitious, but clichéd and wishful.
-Our competitions are so specialised that we only cover a small part of the real world of engineering.
+Our competitions are so specialised that we only cover a small part of the real world of engineering.</p>

 Or maybe it is simply to please the **KPI gods** and keep ourselves as a legitimate club in the eyes of the school?

 No matter how one cuts it, one thing is clear: to be completely driven by attaining chunks of metal (or plastic) and certificates is a superficial way to motivate ourselves or define our worth.